qijihujuan/theme-research-group/content/tour/index.md

           position: right
           color: '#666'
       - title: Lunch & Learn ☕️
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Share your knowledge with the group and explore exciting new ideas together!'
         align: left
         background:
           image: